Rami2212/Sri-Lanka-Travel-Guide-React/README.md

 # Sri Lanka Travel Guide

-A responsive, mobile-first travel companion for discovering attractions across Sri Lanka.
-Browse destinations by category, search for places, save favorites, track visited locations, view maps and directions, and keep a private travel photo log directly in the browser.
+A responsive, mobile-first React travel guide for discovering attractions across Sri Lanka.
+The app lets users browse places, filter by category, save favorites, track visited locations, preview maps and directions, calculate road distance from the user's location, and store travel photos locally in the browser.

 ## Highlights

-- Explore attractions across Sri Lanka.
+- Browse attractions from a local JSON dataset.
-- Search by place name, district, category, address, or description.
+- Search by attraction, district, category, address, or description.
-- Filter destinations by category.
+- Filter by category and remember the last selected category.
-- View detailed location information and opening hours.
-- Show the user's current location with the Geolocation API.
-- Calculate distance to attractions using the Haversine formula.
-- Preview destinations and directions with Google Maps.
-- Save favorite and visited places across browser sessions.
+- Save favorites and visited places in localStorage.
+- Request geolocation and reuse the last saved location across tabs and browser restarts.
+- Show road distance using a routing service instead of straight-line distance.
+- Open Google Maps directions from the current location to an attraction.
-- Capture or select travel photos and store them locally.
+- Capture travel photos from mobile cameras and laptop webcams.
+- Store travel photos locally in IndexedDB.
-- Create a local traveler profile with a profile image.
+- Maintain a local traveler profile with image, name, and bio.
-- Use mobile bottom navigation, tablet layouts, and a desktop header.

 ## Tech Stack